-- 1 To qualify for the Bachelor of International Tourism Management, a student must achieve 360 points by successfully completing one of the following: - (a) Bachelor of International Tourism Management single major - (i) core papers: 120 points with 75 points at level 7 and - (ii) tourism papers: 120 points and - (iii) a major: 120 points from one of the majors identified in these regulations, with at least 45 points at level 6 and at least 45 points at level 7. - (b) Bachelor of International Tourism Management - (i) core papers: 120 points with 75 points at level 7 and - (ii) tourism papers: 150 points and either
+- 1 To qualify for the Bachelor of International Tourism Management, a student must achieve 360 points by successfully completing one of the following: - (a) Bachelor of International Tourism Management single major - (i) core papers: 120 points with 75 points at level 7 and - (ii) tourism papers: 120 points and - (iii) a major: 120 points from one of the majors identified in these regulations, with at least 45 points at level 6 and at least 45 points at level 7. - (b) Bachelor of International Tourism Management - (i) core papers: 120 points with 75 points at level 7 and - (ii) tourism papers: 150 points

-- 90 points from papers in any other bachelor's degree with at least 30 points at level 6 and 30 points at level 7 with the approval of the programme leader - or - (iv) a minor: 60 points from one of the majors identified in these regulations with 30 points at level 6 and 30 points at level 7 and - (v) 30 points from papers in any other bachelor's degree with the approval of the programme leader. - 2 A student would normally be expected to achieve the required points specified at each level of study in these regulations before being permitted to enrol in papers at subsequent levels.
+(iii) 90 points from papers listed in the Bachelor of International Tourism Management Table or from any other bachelor's degree with at least 30 points at level 6 and 30 points at level 7 with the approval of the programme leader

+- (iv) a minor: 60 points from one of the majors identified in these regulations with 30 points at level 6 and 30 points at level 7 and - 30 points from papers in any other bachelor's degree with the approval of the programme leader. - 2 A student would normally be expected to achieve the required points specified at each level of study in these regulations before being permitted to enrol in papers at subsequent levels.

 3 A student may choose an additional major or minor.
-The completion requirements are set out in the Additional Majors and Minors Regulations on page 470.
+The completion requirements are set out in the Additional Majors and Minors Regulations on page 487.